Claim: Albert Einstein predicted that if something eliminated bees from our planet, mankind would soon perish.

 "It's going to be a chain reaction," said Mr Potter.

-Sightings: Political comedian Bill Maher used the Einstein "bee" quote to begin his closing essay on the
+Sightings: Political comedian Bill Maher used the Einstein "bee" quote to begin his closing essay on the 20 April 2007 episode of HBO's Real Time with Bill Maher.

 Last updated: 21 April 2007